infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

    > **Note**: Keep in mind that the purpose of Azure VM **az1000201b-vm1** is to emulate an on-premises file server in our scenario.

-> **Result**: After you completed this exercise, you have initiated a template deployment of an Azure VM **az1000201b-vm1** that you will use in the next exercise of this lab.
+> **Result**: After you completed this exercise, you have initiated a  deployment of an Azure VM **az1000201b-vm1** that you will use in the next exercise of this lab.

 ### Exercise 1: Prepare Azure File Sync infrastructure